sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/helping_attitudes.md

 This role is particularly useful when the person seeking help already has the knowledge and skills they need to solve their problem but feels stuck or overwhelmed.
 By having a "safe" and non-judgmental listener, they can process their emotions, vent frustrations, or explore ideas without interference or guidance.
-The helper acts almost like a therapeutic presence, just being there for the person without imposing expertise, advice, or facilitation.
+The helper serves as a passive, non-judgmental presence, just being there for the person without imposing expertise, advice, or facilitation.

 #### Process Consultant